oneapi-src/oneDNN/doc/advanced/int8_computations.md

 parameters so that no overflow/saturation occurs.
 For instance, a user can use u7 `[0, 127]` instead of u8 for the unsigned input, or s7 `[-64, 63]` instead of the s8 one.
-It is worth mentioning that this is required only when the Intel AVX512 Instruction Set is used.
+It is worth mentioning that this is required only when the Intel AVX2 or Intel AVX512 Instruction Set is used.

 The **LSTM** primitive behaves slightly differently than the convolution and inner product primitives, or u8/s8 GEMM.
 Even though its hidden state is